Reviews You Can Rely On

 How to Choose A Chainsaw

-Before deciding what type of chainsaw to purchase, there are a few key factors.
-Below are some key questions that summarize key points from our complete buying advice article.
+Before deciding which type of chainsaw to purchase, there are a few key factors to consider.
+Below are some key questions summarizing the main points from our complete buying advice article.

-While most people are best served with battery chainsaws, they present a tricky situation: deciding which battery system to use.
-The batteries are often nearly half the cost of each battery yard tool.
+While most people are best served by battery chainsaws, choosing which battery system to use can be tricky.
+Batteries are often nearly half the cost of each battery-yard tool.
 So ideally, you only buy a few batteries that you can use across many tools, but how do you figure out which system to go with?
 In a perfect world, you would project what are all the different tools that you will use over the next five years, and then by the battery system that usually has either the absolute best tools or offers the best value since it's hard for most of us to see that far into the future, we recommend thinking about the one or two tools that you will use the most and optimizing for that.
-For example, we mainly use a chainsaw and a leaf blower, so we usually optimize for the brands that consistently have the highest ratings for those two categories.
+For example, we mainly use a chainsaw and a leaf blower, so we usually prioritize brands that consistently have the highest ratings in those two categories.

 If you're unfamiliar with the various types of consumer chainsaws available today, we recommend reading our article on how to choose the right chainsaw.